The receipt of the Spirit while in an uncircumcised state is irrefutable proof that Gentiles are accepted by God AS GENTILES – Galatians 3:1-4.

 law, and failure to do so places one under its “curse.”
 If the Galatians

-get circumcised they will be obliged to observe ALL its regulations, commandments,
+get circumcised, they will be obliged to keep ALL its regulations,

 Thus, having received the fullness of the

-Spirit, the followers of Jesus in Galatia are contemplating the abandonment of
+Spirit, the followers of Jesus in Galatia were contemplating the abandonment of

-the gospel of grace proclaimed to them by Paul, whether they understand this or
+the gospel of grace proclaimed by Paul, whether they understood so or not.